YGhazy/Vehicle-Task/README.md

  * stack.ServiceLayer

-    > All services where you can inject ( automapper ,configuration, IOptions , unitOfWork , any other service ) and use them without create new object for each one
+    > All services where you can inject ( automapper ,configuration, IOptions , unitOfWork , any other service ) and use them without create new object for each one.